 The didactic curriculum is designed to provide students with basic science knowledge, concepts of health care and disease, as well as medical history and physical examination skills.

-The clinical curriculum includes rotations in family medicine, internal medicine, obstetrics and gynecology, pediatrics, surgery, psychiatry, emergency medicine, and infectious disease.
+The clinical curriculum includes rotations in family medicine, internal medicine, women’s health, pediatrics, surgery, psychiatry, emergency medicine, infectious disease, and a primary care preceptorship.

 How many candidates are accepted to the Department of Physician Assistant Studies?

 The Master of Physician Assistant Studies Program will admit 60 students each year to begin classes in May.

 How many applications are received and how competitive is acceptance?